Why Workforce Plans Break Down: What Executive Decision-Makers Actually Need

 But when planning provides:

-consistent alignment across functions
+Consistent alignment across functions.

 Executives protect the plan, fund the plan, and reinforce it across the organization.
 That is when workforce planning stops reporting problems and starts shaping the decisions that matter.